alexeyraspopov/shannon/readme.md

  * What I'm trying to build?
  * What types of web pages will be supported by Shannon? (content pages, statefull apps)
+ * How many instances can app has to stay simple?
+(2, 3)

 ## License